HIGHLIGHTS FOR 2017

 Learning opportunities included professional development sessions designed for educators, as well as seminars and workshops to help parents with children in public schools.
 While both days featured training opportunities on a variety of topics, Thursday’s professional focus was on veteran teachers and Friday’s emphasis on new educators, including the New Educators’ Workshop.
 (See the complete workshop descriptions.)
 Teachers: to request re-licensure points, complete the License Renewal Credit Form (PDF).

-The Exhibit Hall area featured dozens of vendor booths, a stage areas with hourly education-related entertainment, and a variety of other activities (see the complete Thursday schedule and Friday schedule), including:
+The Exhibit Hall area featured dozens of vendor booths, a stage area with education-related entertainment and a variety of other activities (see the complete schedule), including:

-- Stage Areas: The Exhibit Hall featured the Columbus Community Center stage area where parents and educators participated in workshops and kids enjoyed educational entertainment.
+- Stage Area: The Exhibit Hall featured the Equity Real Estate & Veritas Funding stage area where parents and kids enjoyed educational entertainment.

 - Book Giveaway: The Utah Jazz Bear and the Cat in the Hat were on hand as kids and adults shot free throws to win a book at the “Book-A-Basket” event.
-Hundreds of books were available for all age groups thanks to generous donations from Horace Mann, Utah Idaho Supply/Map World, Barnes & Noble, KSL Radio and KUED.
-The Utah Jazz also sponsored the event.
+Hundreds of books were available for all age groups thanks to generous donations from Horace Mann, Utah Idaho Supply/Map World, Barnes & Noble, the Church of Jesus Christ of Latter-day Saints Foundation and KUED.
+The Utah Jazz and Lifetime Products also sponsored the event.

 - Kids Exploration Corner: Kids and families once again enjoyed the KUED Kids Exploration Corner for the hands-on STEAM (science, technology, engineering, arts and math) and literacy activities, and of course for the PBS Kids characters.
 Community organizations also provided curriculum guides and classroom lesson plan ideas for educators.
-Participating organizations included KUED, Discovery Gateway, Mad Science, Mike Hamilton and the Magic in Learning, Salt Lake City Public Library, Salt Lake County Library Services, Thanksgiving Point, Utah Film Center, Utah Museum of Contemporary Art, Utah Museum of Fine Arts and Westminster Chemistry.
+Participating organizations included KUED, Discovery Gateway, Mike Hamilton and the Magic in Learning, Salt Lake City Public Library, Salt Lake County Library Services, Utah Film Center and the Utah Museum of Contemporary Arts.

 - Pampering Station: Convention attendees relaxed and enjoyed massages, haircuts and manicures at the Pampering Station.
 “The Pampering Station was definitely a highlight for me,” said one attendee.
 The stations were free for UEA members.